 So planning out dinners for at least 5 nights per week will get us through.

 Don’t miss my Clean Eating for Beginners post here, and get your printable clean eating checklist!

 Step 3: Look for additional savings

-The easiest way for me to be able to show you (and my husband) how this works, is to show you how I do it each week.
-So for this family of 5 + a dog, here is my plan and our expenses for week 1:
+The easiest way for me to be able to show you (and my husband) how this works, is to show you my personal experience of how I do it each week.
+So for this family of 5 + a dog, here is my healthy eating plan and our expenses for week 1: